 PI and co-PI

-The consortium is led by Petrus de Vries (PI) and Anna Jansen (co-PI) who are responsible for the successful running and completion of the project.
-The PI and co-PI are also responsible for all aspects of project oversight, financial management, HR management and ethical conduct of the TANDem project.
+The consortium is led by the principal investigator Petrus de Vries and co-principal investigator Anna Jansen who are responsible for the successful running and completion of the project.
+They are also responsible for all aspects of project oversight, financial management, human resource management and ethical conduct of the TANDem project.

 View profile page